Efficient Exploration of Chemical Kinetics: Data efficiency for Gaussian Processes

-Crucially, the covariance matrix \(\mathbf{K}_{\boldsymbol{\theta}}\) is a function of the hyperparameters.
+The search for optimal hyperparameters, \(\boldsymbol{\theta}^*\), requires maximizing the marginal likelihood, but the covariance matrix \(\mathbf{K}_{\boldsymbol{\theta}}\) is a function of the hyperparameters.
 Each candidate set of hyperparameters \(\boldsymbol{\theta}_i\) in the search defines an entirely new matrix.
 The incremental update is rendered useless because the base matrix \(\mathbf{K}_n\) is not fixed; it is constantly being redefined.

 Therefore, for a search consisting of \(N_{\text{trials}}\) candidate hyperparameter sets, the total computational cost for the optimization step is dominated by the \(N_{\text{trials}}\) full, \(O(n^3)\) decompositions required to evaluate the marginal likelihood for each candidate.
 The single, final \(O(n^2)\) update for the chosen \(\boldsymbol{\theta}^*\) is computationally insignificant in comparison.